Terraflock·Entropis·Ntrop·Xentrop

 PURPOSE

-Validates temporal sequence learning and predictive processing — the brain learns sequences and generates predictions about what comes next.
-This is the foundation of language comprehension.
+Validates temporal sequence learning and expectation-response behavior: the brain learns sequences and generates expectation responses.
+This supports language-comprehension behavior.

 PROTOCOL